ICY105/ChunkScan.Ores/README.md

 function #chunk_scan.ores:v1/place_ore
   Executed at the location the ore will be placed.
   Input:
     #gen.id chunk_scan.ores.data -> id of ore to generate.
-If the id you received from registering you ore matches, place it.
+If the id you received
+	from registering your ore matches, place it.
     Example: execute if score <my_ore> <my_objective> = #gen.id chunk_scan.ores.data run setblock ~ ~ ~ minecraft:dirt
 ```

 ```
 function #chunk_scan.ores:v1/custom_biomes
   Executed at the location the ore vein will be placed.
 Check if the location matches the biome (or even other restrictions), then set the output so ChunkScan can identify the biome.

   Output:
     storage chunk_scan.ores:generation chunk.biome -> assign to your biome id if the location matches, otherwise make no change.